pytorch/serve/docs/configuration.md

 * `enable_envvars_config`: Enable configuring TorchServe through environment variables.
 When this option is set to "true", all the static configurations of TorchServe can come through environment variables as well.
 Default: false
 * `number_of_netty_threads`: number frontend netty thread.
 Default: number of logical processors available to the JVM.
 * `netty_client_threads`: number of backend netty thread.
 Default: number of logical processors available to the JVM.
-* `default_workers_per_init_model`: number of workers to create for each model that loaded at startup time.
+* `default_workers_per_model`: number of workers to create for each model that loaded at startup time.
 Default: available GPUs in system or number of logical processors available to the JVM.
 * `job_queue_size`: number inference jobs that frontend will queue before backend can serve.
 Default: 100.
 * `async_logging`: enable asynchronous logging for higher throughput, log output may be delayed if this is enabled.
 Default: false.
 * `default_response_timeout`: Timeout, in seconds, used for model's backend workers before they are deemed unresponsive and rebooted.
 Default: 120 seconds.